Markon101/Evo-Creature-AI/README.md

 Please ensure your code adheres to the project's coding standards and include tests for new features.

+## Reporting Issues

+If you encounter any bugs or have feature requests, please open an issue on our GitHub repository.
+When reporting issues, please include:

+- A clear and descriptive title
+- A detailed description of the issue or feature request
+- Steps to reproduce the issue (for bugs)
+- Your environment details (OS, Python version, etc.)

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---